Pokémon 3: The Movie: Plot

 In the town of Greenfield, research scientist Professor Spencer Hale conducts research on the elusive Pokémon Unown.
 He and his assistant, Skyler, discover a site of ruins, but Hale is sucked into the dimension of the Unown.
 His disappearance leaves his young daughter Molly alone, her mother having disappeared previously.
 Molly finds a box of tablets containing Unown images and begins assembling the letters, which summons the Unown themselves.
 The Unown, sensing Molly's desires, use their powers to make Molly's wishes come true, transforming her manor house into a crystal-like palace which spreads across the town and cuts her off from the world.
 An illusionary Entei is created to represent Molly's father, who agrees to fill this role for her.

-Meanwhile, Ash Ketchum and his friends meet and befriend a trainer named Lisa, arriving in Greenfield just in time to see the crystallization slowly in progress.
-They also meet up with Professor Oak and Ash's mom, Delia, who arrived to help with the situation, as the Ketchum's are old friends of the Hale's.
+Meanwhile, Ash Ketchum, Misty, and Brock meet and befriend a trainer named Lisa, arriving in Greenfield just in time to see the crystallization slowly in progress.
+They also meet up with Professor Oak and Ash's mom, Delia, who arrived to help with the situation, as the Ketchums are old friends of the Hales.
 However, Entei kidnaps Delia, following Molly's request for a mother as well, and he hypnotizes her into thinking she is Molly's mother.
 Ash, Misty, Brock, and their Pokémon head out to the mansion to save Delia, communicating with Oak and Skyler thanks to a PokéGear device given to them by Lisa.
-Team Rocket try investigating the mansion, but Entei blasts them into the depths of the mansion.
+Team Rocket try investigating the mansion, but Entei blasts them into its depths.
 Molly watches Ash's Pokémon in action through a television and falls asleep, imagining herself being a Pokémon Trainer; Delia is snapped out of her trance by seeing Ash on the TV.
 Entei creates a dream version of Molly as an adult to let her battle the three, first fighting and defeating Brock with her stronger dream Pokémon, and then having a more friendly fight with Misty.